Neeku Nenu Naaku Nuvvu: Music

+The music was composed by R. P. Patnaik and released under the Aditya Music label.

 Reception

 Jeevi of Idlebrain.com wrote that "The touch of D Suresh Babu is missing in the taking of this film.
 However, he should be commended for making a clean film".
 A critic from The Hindu called the film "A moving high-voltage, sentimental drama that caters to family audiences in general".
+A critic from Sify wrote that "To sum it up NLNL is a weak and undernourished love story".